Public Health - Planetary Health - Eco-health - Environment and Health - Climate change - Environmental change and mental wellbeing

 Trained as a Medical Doctor with clinical expertise in Rehabilitation Medicine (currently non-practising), my work has entred on integrating active lifestyles, exercise, and sports into both treatment modalities and preventive healthcare.
 Building on this foundation, I have specialised in Public Health, with a focus on Environment and Health (LSHTM).

-In recent years, my work has increasingly focused on advocacy and educational initiatives at the intersection of climate change and health, Planetary Health, and Eco-Health.
+In recent years, my work has increasingly focused on research, advocacy and educational initiatives at the intersection of climate change and health, Planetary Health, and Eco-Health.

-Currently pursuing a Ph.D. in Planetary Health at Maastricht University, the Netherlands, my dissertation titled Navigating the Storm: Towards Coexisting Ways of Knowing in Approaching Environmental Distress (expected completion: 2025) examines mental wellbeing in the context of environmental change.
+Currently pursuing a Ph.D. in Planetary Health at Maastricht University, the Netherlands, my dissertation titled Navigating the Storm: Towards Coexisting Ways of Knowing in Approaching Environmental Distress (expected completion: March 27, 2026) examines mental wellbeing in the context of environmental change.
 This research aims to bridge diverse perspectives, including Indigenous Knowledge and Western Science.

 More details on the research, including a link to the underlying publications can be found under 'Posts,'